 Notable BiologyThe signature dress-like fur extension present on all evolutionary stages of the Ralts line is somewhere between the consistency of cotton and silk.
 This, in combination with their somewhat frail appearance and the empathy that all forms naturally have, has caused the line to be seen as feminine by modern standards (with the obvious exception of the Gallade).
-Also of note is the way the green hair on top of the head gradually hardens as the specimen grows.
+Also of note is the way the green hair on top of the head gradually hardens as the pokemon grows.
 Whereas the Ralts has soft hair, the Kirlia has a firm baleen-like texture at the forehead and back of the head, and both final forms have resolved all of the hair into protective helmets.
-This process is caused by the horns, which produce excess keratin to fuse hair and fur together as they shift around throughout the specimen's various stages.
+This process is caused by the horns, which produce excess keratin to fuse hair and fur together as they shift around throughout the individual's various stages.
 Over time, the final forms exhibit similar toughening of the fur in the upper torso around the current position of the horns.
 The horns also function as foci and receptors for psychic energy.
 The line is very receptive to empathetic psychic emissions, with a number of them being able to either make opponents feel as they feel or outright copy unique special abilities; a small minority have even been taught to read their allies and dodge large area of effect attacks.
 As the line evolves, their psychic capabilities increase dramatically; a Ralts can resonate with positive emotions and mindsets, a Kirlia has learned to manipulate reality and move things from afar, and there are numerous reports of the Gardevoir literally generating miniature black holes.
 Furthermore, a mega-evolved Gardevoir can imbue ordinary actions with the psychic force it uses to feed, effectively turning them into high-powered fairy-type moves.
 Gallades gain smaller, decentralized foci across their whole frame, particularly in their lower arms.
-Their long-range psychic powers and empathic senses weaken considerably, but their bodies toughen to compensate.
-Their powers and combat style shift to optimize close combat via supercharging physical strikes with psychic energy; most of the time, this manifests in the form of increased speed after being lightly stunned, but some Gallade have trained specifically to fight Dark-type Pokemon and grow more aggressive if hit with such moves.
+Their long-range psychic powers and empathetic senses weaken considerably, but their bodies toughen to compensate.
+Their powers and combat style shift to optimize swift and brutal close combat via supercharging physical strikes with psychic energy; most of the time, this manifests in the form of increased speed after being lightly stunned, but some Gallade have trained specifically to fight Dark-type Pokemon and grow more aggressive if hit with such moves.
 A Mega Gallade grows even more concentrated and is incapable of being stunned.

-HabitatWild specimens live relatively far from large cities, as they dislike the emanations of monotony and "daily grind" from the humans within.
-They also dislike the deep forest due to claustrophobia and the occasional empathic death throes of nearby prey creatures.
+HabitatWild members of the Ralts line live relatively far from large cities, as they dislike the emanations of monotony and "daily grind" from the humans within.
+They also dislike the deep forest due to claustrophobia and the occasional emphatic death throes of nearby prey creatures.
 Thus, they tend to live on the edges of forests near clearings, close enough to hide if they sense danger.
-They tend to be shy and reclusive, though they will approach a human or Pokémon emitting positive emotions.
-In captivity, a specimen will form an empathic bond with and become very protective of its trainer.
+They tend to be quite reclusive, though Ralts will approach a human or Pokémon emitting positive emotions.
+In captivity, a Ralts will form an empathetic bond with and become very protective of their trainer.
 Like most psychic Pokémon, more mature forms will attempt to blend into the trainer's life as equals.
-Due to this line's empathic nature, they dislike the isolation of a Pokéball, though they will seek it out if the environment emanates negative feelings and they are assured of their trainer's protection.
+Due to this line's empathetic nature, they dislike the isolation of a Pokéball, though they will seek it out if the environment emanates negative feelings and they are assured of their trainer's protection.

 Social StructureThe Ralts line has a family structure very similar to that of humans.
 Nuclear families stay together until the nest empties, so to speak, and family ties are kept afterward.
-Due to their sharp empathic senses and protective families, it is unusual for one of this species to be captured by a trainer unexpectedly.
+Due to their sharp empathetic senses and protective families, it is unusual for one of this species to be captured by a trainer unexpectedly.
 The capture is usually voluntary unto a trainer that the specimen has already befriended, like many of the more evasive Psychic-types.

 Trainer's NotesThe Ralts line is potentially very powerful, but very difficult to capture and even more difficult to handle in the long term.
 It is not recommended for beginner trainers to bother attempting.
 While not aggressive enough to be a direct physical hazard, this Pokémon presents social hurdles unusual to most species ordinarily trained by a competitive battler.
 If handled improperly, especially by an inexperienced trainer unfamiliar with the psychology and dynamics of the rest of the team, this may catastrophically undermine team cohesion.
 This Pokémon is as intelligent as most Psychic-types, but lacks Psychics' usual aloofness.
 Though incapable of human speech, it is not unheard of for one of the Ralts line to become literate or communicate telepathically with humans.
 As such, this Pokémon will attempt to establish itself as a social equal with its trainer, which may confuse other Pokémon used to a pack mentality.
 In particular, a "pack beta" (typically one's starter) may see the Ralts as threatening its position as the trainer's second-in-command, or worse, the trainer's as the leader.
 This Pokémon is very affectionate to family, and applies the term rather broadly Ś that includes but is not limited to their nuclear family, you, your own family, your entire team, any traveling companions and their teams, and any other close friends.
 It tends not to approve of trading away other Pokémon unless the one to be traded has been extremely unpleasant or is going to another trusted friend, and it will be deeply offended if you try to trade itself.
 This often impairs competitive trainers who need to adapt their teams more fluidly than hobbyists, and is often found uncanny and "clingy" to more casual trainers.
 Bringing a Ralts or its evolutions onto a team will most likely result in either a long-term core member of a largely static team, or a friendship that deteriorates badly enough to warrant release back to its nuclear family, with rather little in between.
-This line tends to not enjoy battling at first, and may never develop a taste for it due to the unpleasant empathic feedback of striking an opponent.
+This line tends to not enjoy battling at first, and may never develop a taste for it due to the unpleasant empathetic feedback of striking an opponent.
 Those who adjust usually do so by learning to filter their sensitivity, and Gallades are particularly adept at this (see a licensed Psychic-type specialist if they have difficulty doing this).
 Like most Psychics, they are poor multitaskers in battle, but unlike other Psychics are at least not too headstrong to admit this, and will not need much persuasion to defer to a trainer in combat.

 Written by Pykrete.
 Updated and rewritten by Masterweaver.